lucas-jammes/code-template/templates/markdown.md

 - `#####` More specific point
 - `######` Most specific point

+## Horizontal rules

+Use three dashes `---` to insert horizontal rules.
+This allows you to divide your documentation into several distinct parts.

+---

 ## Code insertions

-Use backticks to insert a block of code:
+Use three backticks `` ``` `` to insert a block of code:

 ```python
   # Don't forget to specify the language when you insert code in a markdown file:
   print("This is a colored line.")
 ```

-Or to mention other technical informations: `path/to/file.csv`.
+Or use a two backticks to mention other technical informations: `path/to/file.csv`.

 ## Quote